yasulab/simple_comment_viewer/README.md

 ## For further information.

-See the [originl repo](http://github.com/aki-017/screenx-commentviewer), which enables you to not only read but also write comments from your terminal.
+Check out the original repository, [aki-017/screenx-commentviewer](http://github.com/aki-017/screenx-commentviewer), which enables you to not only read but also write comments from your terminal.

 ## License